Staying Connected: Your Stories - April 23, 2020

 Connections in Education during the Coronavirus Crisis

 As educators navigate unprecedented obstacles with limited resources and guaranteed uncertainty, New York State educators lead the nation in their acceptance of this challenge.
 Throughout our state, administrators, teachers, and school personnel have demonstrated their extraordinary dedication, support, and commitment to their students and our children.
 From teacher parades for students to food and technology deliveries for families, New York鈥檚 educators have risen to this challenge!
 The 麻豆视频 wishes to highlight the exceptional dedication of our educators with examples of emotional support, equitable solutions, and instructional practices utilized to stay connected with the students of New York State during this period of building closures.
-Read more below for stories that have been shared with us recently, or, if you have your own stories to share, please visit our Submit Your Stories page for additional information.听
+Read more below for stories that have been shared with us recently, or, if you have your own stories to share, please visit our page for additional information.听

 Greece Central School District's Video Challenge